appbaseio/Docs/src/scalr/javascript/javascript-intro.md

 The ``index()`` method (and all the other ``appbase`` methods) return a [stream](https://nodejs.org/api/stream.html#stream_class_stream_readable) object.
 A 'data' event handler can be used on the returned object (or in a chained fashion) for listening to all the data changes.

 > <span class="fa fa-info-circle"></span> If you have noticed, SCALR uses the same APIs and data modeling conventions as [ElasticSearch](https://www.elastic.co/products/elasticsearch).
-A **type** is equivalent to a *collection in MongoDB* or a *table in SQL*, and a document is similar to the document in MongoDB and equivalent to a *row in SQL*.
+A **type** is equivalent to a collection in MongoDB or a table in SQL, and a **document** is similar to the document in MongoDB and equivalent to a row in SQL.

 ## Step 3: <s>GETing</s> vs Streaming Data